 Heinrich is certain of one thing: “I do sports not in spite of, but because of my disability.
 Thanks to sports, I don’t feel disabled in my everyday life, either.”

-Heinrich began training as an O&P professional in 2014.
-In this profession, he will also benefit from the wealth of experience that he has gained through close, ongoing collaboration with Ottobock’s development department.
+Heinrich is now an O&P professional himself.
+In this profession, he also benefits from the wealth of experience that he gained through close, ongoing collaboration with Ottobock’s development department.
 His practical and theoretical knowledge and his expert feedback have frequently influenced the development of products for everyday use as well as custom solutions for recreational and competitive athletes.

 Heinrich Popow is especially passionate about opening up the way to sport for more people.
 “Not running isn’t an option,” he counters whenever potential new runners are refused the necessary support.
 He travels around the world with the Running Clinics, courses that provide physical and mental support to help beginners in particular make better use of their performance potential with sport prostheses.
 In 2015, the German National Paralympic Committee (Deutscher Behindertensportverband) and Ottobock hosted the Talent Days in Duderstadt, where Heinrich concentrated entirely on children and adolescents.
 Everyone involved in this successful project is absolutely committed to continuing it.